 8. Preparing evaluation form:

-Prepare specific set of questions along with an evaluation form to support it.
+Prepare a specific set of questions along with an evaluation form to support it.
 Asking open-ended questions to the candidate can help analyze on the mentioned parameters in a better way.

 In addition, a formalized hiring procedure rules out the possibility of bad hire.
 It is very useful as all the candidates are evaluated in the same parameters and thus avoids discrimination of any sort.

-During The Interview Tips:
+Evaluation of Candidates During The Interview Tips:

 1. Asking intelligent and probing questions: